Clear brand message + compelling content = Results!

 “Lauren Graphics and team – including Patrice Rhoades-Baum as our website copywriter – did a wonderful job with our website.
 They listened to our needs and delivered a beautiful and fully functioning website.
 We are so proud of our website and get many compliments on the design and how informative it is.
 The option for patients to sign up for a 15-minute consultation through our website has made a huge difference to our workflow.
-By adding an extensive FAQs page, patients have more information about how our practice works before they set up a consultation.
-This means their 15-minute consultation is focused on their health concerns.
-The FAQs page also answers many questions that allow for qualified leads to reach out and get on our schedule.
+By adding an extensive FAQs page, patients have more information about how our practice works.
+This keeps their 15-minute consultation focused on their health concerns.
+The FAQs page also answers many questions, which prompts qualified leads to reach out and get on our schedule.
 Thank you, team, for listening to us and creating an amazing website!”

 Case Study #2